Contrastive Retrospection: honing in on critical steps for rapid learning and generalization in RL: Description and intuition for

 To learn our invariant prototypes of critical steps (and the encoding of the observation) we employ a contrastive loss that differentiates successes from failures.
 The contrastive loss uses the observations stored in \succmem~and \failmem~to shape the prototypes such that they capture invariant features shared by a spectrum of observations in successful episodes.
 The functional form of this loss is:

-where $s_{ikt}=\cos{(h_i, g_{\theta}(z_{kt}))}$ is the cosine similarity of prototype $h_i$ and the latent representation for the observation from timestep $t$ found in episode $k$, $\boldsymbol{s_{ik}}$ is the vector of $s_{ikt}$ elements concatenated along $t$ and softmaxed over $t$ to sparsify it, and $D(\cdot)$ is a function that measures the diversity in the matches to the prototypes (see Appendix section \ref{sec:arch} for functions $D(\cdot)$ we used in this work).
+where $s_{ikt}=\cos{(h_i, g_{\theta}(z_{kt}))}$ is the cosine similarity of prototype $h_i$ and the latent representation for the observation from timestep $t$ found in episode $k$, $\boldsymbol{s_{ik}}$ is the vector of $s_{ikt}$ elements concatenated along $t$ and softmaxed over $t$, and $D(\cdot)$ is a function that measures the diversity in the matches to the prototypes (see Appendix section \ref{sec:arch} for functions $D(\cdot)$ we used in this work).
+Note the purpose of the softmax was to sparsify the sequence of cosine scores for each trajectory over the time-steps $t$.
+Our goal was to compare pairs of prototypes and force their peak cosine scores to be different in time.
+The softmax was one way to do this, but any equivalent method would do equally well.

 To elaborate on this loss, for each prototype $h_i$ and each episode's projection at time step $t$, $g_{\theta}(z_{kt})$, the cosine similarity (a normalized dot product) is calculated between the prototype's vector and the latent projection vectors to yield a time-series of cosine similarity scores.
 The maximum similarity score across time within each episode is then calculated.
 The maximum similarity score for each successful episode is pushed up (1st term of the loss) and for each failed episode, it is pushed down (2nd term).
 The 3rd term of the loss encourages the different prototypes to be distinct from one another.
 The \acronym~loss is added to any RL losses during training (Algorithm \ref{alg:totalal} pseudocode).
 Below we show that this loss leads to prototypes that hone in on distinct critical steps (Fig. \ref{fig:multikeys}b).